roytang/blog/content/replies/2013/04/c9pjydp/index.md

 - comicbooks
 ---

-Most books are released on a monthly basis, but they don't all come out on the same week, so usually a different set of books comes out every week.\n\nFor Marvel, some of their books double-ship, meaning they come out twice a month (sometimes more).
+Most books are released on a monthly basis, but they don't all come out on the same week, so usually a different set of books comes out every week.

+For Marvel, some of their books double-ship, meaning they come out twice a month (sometimes more).
 I think DC is fairly regular with their monthly schedule.
 You can check the links in the OP for a list of what books are expected to come out this week and most of those sites will have schedules for the next few weeks/months as well.